cbpspratap/SQLTraining/Chapter 5/Readme.md

 ![image](https://user-images.githubusercontent.com/67796162/159982466-8809321e-fc41-4520-9b07-af390cedd873.png)

-The Inner join of above two tables on Dept_ID column will show only matching records from both the tables as below.
+The Right join of above two tables on Dept_ID column will show all the records from department table and matching data from student table as below.

 ![image](https://user-images.githubusercontent.com/67796162/159985445-bb921e03-0fab-4438-8767-021bf20f0d57.png)